5 reasons you should go on an Anzac Day Gallipoli trip

-Each year, thousands of Australians and New Zealanders make the pilgrimage to Gallipoli to pay their respects to the troops who fell in battle during World War I.
+It's the pilgrimage thousands of Australians and New Zealanders make in order to pay their respects to the troops who fell in battle during World War I.

-While the Australian government has advised that Australians should exercise a degree of caution when travelling to Turkey this year, if you still want to make the journey it advises that you limit your time in Ankara and Istanbul and avoid regions nearest to the Syrian border when you do.
+While the Australian government has advised that Australians should exercise a degree of caution when travelling to Turkey, it advises that you limit your time in Ankara and Istanbul and avoid regions nearest to the Syrian border too.

 5. It's part of Australian history

 Anzac Day marks the anniversary of the landing on the Gallipoli Peninsula.
 It's the day when Australian and New Zealand troops first laid military action during World War I by setting out to capture the peninsula.

 They officially landed on Turkish soil on 25 April 1915, and it's on this date that we celebrate their bravery.